Frequently Asked Questions

 Will drinking water be available at the festival?

-Bottled water will be available for purchase and at water stations throughout the grounds.
+Bottled water will be available for purchase and at water stations throughout the grounds, and AquaSystems water stations will be available for refills.

 You may bring in sealed, clear bottles of water, but no filled CamelBaks (empty are fine) or other unsealed containers containing liquid.
 See the full list of permitted/prohibited items above.

-Designated drivers will get free coffee and water at the DD stations located in the food tent areas.
+Designated drivers will get free coffee and water from the Mile Square Coffee booth.

 DDs are not permitted to drink alcohol.